 Prenup communication can put your issues to rest before you walk down the aisle so you can have a healthy relationship for the foreseeable future.
 Before you employ legal services, it’s critical for you and your partner to discuss the terms you both want in the agreement.
 In most cases, both of you want the same thing: to be treated fairly and walk away from the marriage without becoming destitute or losing your separate assets.
 Both spouses should be open and honest about what they want (or don't want) in the agreement.

 Your attorneys will help you put your desires into the proper legal form, so your state recognizes it as a valid contract.

 If you’re leaning towards a prenup and you decide that hiring an attorney isn’t for you, consider reading Nolo’s other articles on drafting prenuptial agreements before you sign the final document.

 One of the best methods of hiring a qualified lawyer is to ask family and friends for referrals in your area.
 Your state may also have resources to help you identify attorneys who can help you.
 For example, in Michigan, the State Bar of Michigan offers a Lawyer Referral Network.
 Potential clients can call a toll-free phone number and talk with a representative about the legal issue, and the agent can connect you with an attorney willing to provide you with a consultation for free, or at a discounted rate.
 Other states offer similar lawyer directories on their bar websites.

-For tips on finding a lawyer, see How to Find an Excellent Lawyer.
-You may also want to visit Nolo’s Lawyer Directory.
-It provides a comprehensive profile for each lawyer listed, including the lawyer’s experience, education, and fees, and perhaps most importantly, the lawyer's general philosophy of practicing law.
-Nolo has confirmed that every listed attorney has a valid license and is in good standing with their bar association.
+You can also visit Nolo’s lawyer directory for a list of qualified attorneys.
+The directory contains a comprehensive profile for each attorney, including the lawyer’s experience, fees, and education.
+Additionally, for most firms, you can read about each attorney’s philosophy on practicing law.
+For your convenience, Nolo confirms that each listed attorney has a valid license to practice and is in good standing with the local bar association.